Battle of San Carlos (1982): 24 May

 On 24 May the Argentine pilots on the continent openly expressed their concern about the lack of collaboration between the three branches of the armed forces, and protested with passive resistance.
 General Galtieri, acting president of Argentina, decided to visit Comodoro Rivadavia the next day, 25 May (Argentina's National Day), to try to convince them to keep fighting, but when he arrived in the morning the pilots had changed their minds and were already flying to the islands.

 Six sorties were launched by the FAA against the British forces.
 RFA Sir Lancelot and probably Sir Galahad and Sir Bedivere and ground targets were attacked.
 Four attack aircraft were shot down, with one pilot killed.

 25 May

 Attacks by the FAA on 25 May proved more successful than the previous day.
 HMS Coventry was sunk after being hit with 500 lb bombs.
 Attacks on HMS Broadsword damaged the frigate's communication systems and hydraulics and shattered the nose of her Sea Lynx helicopter.
 RFA Sir Lancelot was also attacked.
 One sortie accidentally attacked Goose Green, mistaking it for Ajax Bay, and was hit by small arms friendly fire.
-Three attackers were shot down, one by the combined San Carlos air defences; claims include HMS Yarmouth's Seacat, Rapier, Blowpipe and ship-based gunfire, with two more shot down by Sea Darts fired by HMS Coventry.
+Three attackers were shot down, one by the combined San Carlos air defences; claims include 's Seacat, Rapier, Blowpipe and ship-based gunfire, with two more shot down by Sea Darts fired by HMS Coventry.